bryceschultz/AlgorandTransactionCenter/README.md

    d.
 Enter the amount of algos you want to send in the fourth box.</pre>
    <img src="documentation-images/paymenttransactiontoemail.png">
    <pre>
-2. Hit enter
+4. Hit enter
-   2. If your transaction is successful you will see the below message:</pre>
+   a.
+If your transaction is successful you will see the below message:</pre>
    <img src="documentation-images/paymentsuccessful.png">
   <pre>
-3. The user whose email you entered (the transaction recipient) will receive an email like the one shown below that will provide them with the ID and passphrase to access the algos.</pre>
+5. The user whose email you entered (the transaction recipient) will receive an email like the one shown below that will provide them with the ID and passphrase to access the algos.</pre>
    <ing src="documentation-images/paymenttoemailrecipient.png">